-SPECIALTY SUPPORTS AND SERVICES FOR MEDICAID BENEFICIARIES
+MEDICAID SPECIALTY SUPPORTS AND SERVICES DESCRIPTIONS

-Note: If you are a Medicaid beneficiary and have a serious mental illness, serious emotional disturbance, intellectual/developmental disability and/or substance use disorder, you may be eligible for some of the following Medicaid Specialty Supports and Services.
+Note: If you are a Medicaid beneficiary and have a serious mental illness, serious emotional disturbance, intellectual/developmental disability and/or substance use disorder, you may be eligible for some of the Medicaid Specialty Supports and Services listed below.

 Before services can be started, you will take part in an assessment to find out if you are eligible for services.
-This assessment will also identify the services that can best meet your needs.
-You need to know not all people who come to us are eligible for services, and not all services are available to everyone we serve.
-If you are not eligible for a service, your CMHSP will not pay for it.
+It will also identify the services that can best meet your needs.
+You need to know that not all individuals who come to us are eligible, and not all services are available to everyone we serve.
+If a service cannot help you, your CMH will not pay for it.
 Medicaid will not pay for services that are otherwise available to you from other resources in the community.
-You will be transitioned from your local CMHSP services when you no longer meet eligibility criteria or when you have met your desired changes.

-During the person-centered planning process, you will be helped to figure out the medically necessary services that you need and the sufficient amount, scope, and duration required to achieve the purpose of those services.
+During the PCP process, you will be helped to figure out the medically necessary services that you need, and the sufficient amount, scope, and duration required to achieve the purpose of those services.
 You will also be able to choose who provides your supports and services.
 You will receive an individual plan of service that provides all of this information.